jopemachine/awesome-stars/README.md

 ## Lua

+- [is0n/fm-nvim](https://github.com/is0n/fm-nvim) - 🗂 Neovim plugin that lets you use your favorite terminal file managers (and fuzzy finders) from within Neovim.
+- [luarocks/luarocks](https://github.com/luarocks/luarocks) - LuaRocks is the package manager for the Lua programming language.
+- [mpeterv/luacheck](https://github.com/mpeterv/luacheck) - A tool for linting and static analysis of Lua code.
 - [tami5/sqlite.lua](https://github.com/tami5/sqlite.lua) - SQLite/LuaJIT binding for lua and neovim
 - [nvim-lua/popup.nvim](https://github.com/nvim-lua/popup.nvim) - [WIP] An implementation of the Popup API from vim in Neovim.
 Hope to upstream when complete
 - [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A small, documented, and featureful neovim starter config